edeykholt/signify-browser-extension/README.md

 * Never runs dynamic or inline scripts.
 * Assures all sensitive data never reaches the content script or website.

-## Run for development:
-* TBD

 # Roadmap
-The goals for KERI Auth Brower Extension will evolve and will likely include interoperability with other KERI-related extensions and website JavaScript APIs.
+The goals for KERI Auth Brower Extension will evolve and may include interoperability with other KERI-related extensions and website JavaScript APIs.
+The high-level backlog and roadmap will be shown on https://keriauth.com, and details in GitHub Issues
 <hr/>

+## Install Prerequisites
+* Run or get access to a KERIA instance.
+* **TBD**

+## Development Setup and Build
+**TBD** Instructions for setting up a development environment:
+- Prerequisites (Node.js, npm, browser development tools, etc.).
+- Cloning the repository and building the extension.
+- Running tests.

-## Installation
+## Extension Installation
 **TBD** Step-by-step instructions for installing the extension:
 - From a public repository (like Chrome Web Store).
 - From the source code via `load unpacked` in developer mode.